 A key objective of product distribution is to get products into customers’ hands in a timely manner.
-While delivery of digital products can be handled in a fairly smooth way by allowing customers to access their purchase over the Internet (e.g., download software, gain access to subscription material), tangible products require a more careful analysis of delivery options in order to provide an optimal level of customer service.
+While delivery of digital products can be handled in a fairly smooth way by allowing customers to access their purchase over the internet or mobile app (e.g., download software, gain access to subscription material), tangible products require a more careful analysis of delivery options in order to provide an optimal level of customer service.
 But as we noted earlier, “optimal” does not always translate into fastest.

 In terms of delivering products to customers, there are six distinct modes of transportation: air, digital, pipeline, rail, truck, and water.
 However, not all modes are an option for all marketers.
 Each mode offers advantages and disadvantages on key transportation features that include: